Indian farmers driven to suicide as hail ruins crops

 After moderating in recent weeks, vegetable prices have started to rise again as supplies have been disrupted by the rains.
 Double-digit food inflation contributed to the Congress party’s defeat in key state elections last year.

-Opposition parties, mainly the Bharatiya Janata Party (BJP) that is favorite to form the next government, are already cornering the government over farmer suicides and price rises.
+Opposition parties, mainly the Bharatiya Janata Party (BJP) that is favourite to form the next government, are already cornering the government over farmer suicides and price rises.

 Campaigning in the hail-hit areas, the BJP’s candidate for prime minister, Narendra Modi, said: “Despite India being an agrarian economy, the government’s wrong policies are forcing farmers to commit suicide.”